2020 United States House of Representatives elections in Florida

-The 2020 United States House of Representatives elections in Florida was held on November 3, 2020, to elect the 27 U.S. representatives from Florida, one from each of the state's 27 congressional districts.
+The 2020 United States House of Representatives elections in Florida were held on November 3, 2020, to elect the 27 U.S. representatives from Florida, one from each of the state's 27 congressional districts.
 The elections coincided with the 2020 U.S. presidential election, as well as other elections to the House of Representatives, elections to the U.S. Senate, and various state and local elections.

 In what was considered an upset, the Republican Party retook the two seats that it lost to the Democrats in 2018, expanding its 14–13 majority to 16–11.

 Statewide

 District 1

 The 1st district encompasses the western Panhandle, and includes all of Escambia, Okaloosa, Santa Rosa, and Walton counties, as well as part of Holmes County.
 The district includes the cities of Pensacola, Fort Walton Beach, and Navarre.
-Republican Matt Gaetz, who has represented the district since 2017, was re-elected with 67% of the vote in 2018.
+Republican Matt Gaetz, who had represented the district since 2017, was re-elected with 67% of the vote in 2018.